rossi-p/device-management-back/README.md

-The server is up and running on [ec2-52-67-226-180.sa-east-1.compute.amazonaws.com](http://ec2-52-67-226-180.sa-east-1.compute.amazonaws.com/) Deploied on an EC2 machine, with Nginx as a proxy redirecting the API to port 80.
+The server is up and running on [ec2-52-67-226-180.sa-east-1.compute.amazonaws.com](http://ec2-52-67-226-180.sa-east-1.compute.amazonaws.com/) Deployed on an EC2 machine, with Nginx as a proxy redirecting the API to port 80.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)